Dr Mark Richardson

 - BSc, Aeronautical Engineering, City University, London

-Assist with Python training courses.
+Provide infrastructure for Python training courses.

 Research groups and institutes